Celtics vs. Raptors Player Props Betting Odds

-You can wager on player prop bet odds for Jayson Tatum, Scottie Barnes and other players on the Boston Celtics and Toronto Raptors prior to their matchup at 7:00 PM ET on Saturday at TD Garden.
+You can find player prop bet odds for Jayson Tatum, Scottie Barnes and others on the Boston Celtics and Toronto Raptors before their matchup at 7:30 PM ET on Friday at Scotiabank Arena.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!